Kitura/Configuration/README.md

 ])
 ```

-### From command line arguments:
+### From Command-line Arguments:

 ```swift
 manager.load(.commandLineArguments)
 ```

-To inject configurations via the commandline at runtime, set configuration values when launching the executable, like so:
+To inject configurations via the command-line at runtime, set configuration values when launching the executable, like so:

 ```
 ./myApp --path.to.configuration=value